-The Digital Transformation Agency (DTA) maintains stylemanual.gov.au, which hosts the Australian Government Style Manual.
-DTA takes proactive measures to ensure Style Manual is accessible, in accordance with the Digital Service Standard.
+The Australian Public Service Commission (APSC) maintains stylemanual.gov.au, which hosts the Style Manual.
+APSC takes proactive measures to ensure the Style Manual is accessible in accordance with the Digital Service Standard.

 Reporting accessibility problems

 If you find any problems or are having any issues with access, please contact us:

 - Post: Style Manual team, Australian Public Service Commission, GPO Box 3176, CANBERRA ACT 2601.